beefoo/loc-bulk-access/README.md

 ### Firefox Installation

-1. Download the latest [Firefox extension](https://github.com/LibraryOfCongress/loc-bulk-access/releases/download/v0.0.1/loc-bulk-access-firefox-0.0.1.zip) and unpack it.
+1. Download the latest [Firefox extension](https://github.com/LibraryOfCongress/loc-bulk-access/releases/download/v0.0.1/loc-bulk-access-firefox-0.0.1.zip).
 Note: the latest and past versions of the extensions will be listed in the repository's [releases section](https://github.com/LibraryOfCongress/loc-bulk-access/releases).
-2. Type `about:debugging` in the Firefox URL bar.
+2. Type `about:addons` in the Firefox URL bar.
-3. Click the **Load Temporary Add-on** button, then select any file in the unzipped extension's directory.
+3. Next to "Manage Your Extensions", click the gear icon, select **Install Add-on From File**, and select the zipped file that you downloaded from step 1.
-4. Click **Extensions menu puzzle button** next to your search bar, and you should see the "LC Bulk Access" extension listed there, which you can pin to your toolbar.
+4. Once installed, click **Extensions menu puzzle button** next to your search bar, and you should see the "LC Bulk Access" extension listed there, which you can pin to your toolbar.
-5. The extension now installs, and remains installed until you restart Firefox.

-You can also find these instructions on the [Mozilla Extension Developer website](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Your_first_WebExtension#installing)

 ## Using the extension